apache/trafficserver/doc/developer-guide/cache-architecture/data-structures.en.rst

 .. class:: DiskStripeBlock

-   A description of a span stripe (Stripe) block .
+   A description of a span stripe (StripeSM) block .
 This is a serialized data structure.

    .. member:: uint64_t offset

-      Offset in the span of the start of the span stripe (Stripe) block, in bytes.
+      Offset in the span of the start of the span stripe (StripeSM) block, in bytes.

    .. member:: uint64_t len